 - In 2008, China’s Thousand Talents Plan incentives individuals engaged in research and development in the U.S. to provide that knowledge to China in exchange for incentives, according to a U.S. Senate Homeland Security report.

 - In 2019, GE almost fell victim to intellectual property theft due to a former GE engineer interested in advancing the technologies in two Chinese companies.
 In this case, the individual stole the information to increase their new business potential.

-- In June 2020, the former Harvard University Professor, Chair of the Chemistry and Chemical Biology Department, was indicted for making false statements to federal authorities regarding his participation in China’s Thousand Talents Program.
+- In June 2020, the former Harvard University Professor, Chair of the Chemistry and Chemical Biology Department, was indicted for falsely reporting to federal authorities regarding his participation in China’s Thousand Talents Program.

 2. Your IT Administrators are your biggest threat

-Before continuing with this section, we have to say that this is a half-truth statement.
+Before continuing with this section, we must say this is a half-truth statement.
 Businesses with their own IT teams have to trust their network administrators.
-Companies that have an internal IT team should utilize a system of checks and balances.
+Companies with an internal IT team should utilize a system of checks and balances.
 Often this can involve having more than one Administrator and change control procedures, where if one Administrator is doing something suspicious, the other can report it.
 Logging and third-party audits can also prove to be beneficial.

 3. Using expensive high-level security solutions is the only answer